IbzanHyena/blog.ibzan.co.uk/articles/2022-07-25-blog-generator.md

 blog uses template HTML files to insert relevant data from the Markdown into pre-made pages.
 It also extracts metadata from the file to generate the index page, and copies assets into the finished site.

-The biggest pain point when creating blog was actually that last one - copying assets.
+The biggest pain point when creating blog was actually that last one &mdash; copying assets.
 J does not have any in-built recursive directory copying utilities, and the one I wrote somehow resulted in the interpreted segfaulting.
 As a backup, I resorted to invoking `cp -r` on the command line and not thinking too hard about it.